-“Avail yourself to any helpful circumstances that give you advantages beyond the ordinary conditions best supplements for weight loss.
+“Avail yourself also to any helpful circumstances that give you advantages beyond ordinary conditions.”
 When such favorable circumstances arise, modify your plans accordingly.”

 During the depression Kellogg and Post dominated the market for packaged cereal.
 Both companies had been around for decades, during the 1920’s Post did the expected thing and cut back on advertising.
 Kellogg did the opposite and doubled its ad budget, invested heavily in new mediums such as radio and advertising and developed new brands like Rice Krispies.
 At the height of the recession Kellogg’s profits had risen by almost thirty percent and continues to be the largest cereal company even today.